bluesky/ophyd/README.rst

 code to operate above the specifics of particular devices and control systems.

-Ophyd is typically used with the `Bluesky Run Engine`_ for experiment orchestration and data acquistion.
+Ophyd is typically used with the `Bluesky Run Engine`_ for experiment orchestration and data acquisition.
 It is also sometimes used in a stand-alone fashion.

 Many facilities use ophyd to integrate with control systems that use `EPICS`_ ,